dbissell6/Shadow_Stone/RedBook/5-Privilege Escalation/Windows.md

 .KEY Files: These files usually contain a private key, separate from the certificate.
 The private key is a crucial part of the PKI and SSL security.
 It is used to decrypt information encrypted with the public key.

-.CCACHE (Credential Cache) Files: While not directly a part of AD CS, .ccache files are related to the broader context of secure communication in networks.
-They are used by Kerberos authentication systems to temporarily store a user's credentials.
-In environments where AD CS is part of a broader security framework that includes Kerberos, you might encounter these files.

 There are 4 broad categories of ADCS attacks.